 Be creative and personal.
-Explore new ways to find and express gratitude.
+Explore new ways to find and express appreciation.
 Find practices that resonate with you and can be sustainable.
 There are no right or wrong ways to cultivate gratitude.
 A personal unique practice is encouraged and will likely keep you coming back.

 - Oxford Dictionary (n.d.)
 Definition of gratitude.
 Retrieved from https://www.lexico.com/en/definition/gratitude

 - Elfers, J., & Hlava, P. (2016).
 The Lived Experience of Gratitude.
 In The Spectrum of Gratitude Experience(pp. 31-47).
 Palgrave Macmillan, Cham.